SrishaShetty/Customer-Churn-Analysis/README.md

 - Medium Risk
 - Low Risk

-The segmentation can help identify customers who may require targeted retention campaigns.
+This segmentation helps identify customers who may require targeted retention efforts.

-## Business Recommendations
+## SQL Analysis

-Based on the analysis, retention efforts can focus on:

-- Customers on month-to-month contracts
+SQL queries were used to analyze:

+- Overall churn rate
+- Churn by contract type
-- New customers with short tenure
+- High-risk customers
-- Customers with higher monthly charges
-- Fiber optic customers showing higher churn risk
+- Revenue at risk
-- Customers identified as high-risk
+- Churn by customer type

+SQLite was used to create and analyze the customer database.

+## Key Business Insights

+The analysis helps identify customer groups with higher churn risk, particularly customers with shorter tenure and month-to-month contracts.

-Possible actions include targeted offers, contract upgrades, personalized retention campaigns, and improved customer engagement.
+The results can be used to support customer retention strategies such as targeted offers, contract upgrades, and personalized retention campaigns.

 ## Project Files

-- `churn_analysis.py` — Python analysis and SQL queries
+- `churn_analysis.ipynb` — Complete Python, EDA, and SQL analysis
-- `churn_cleaned.csv` — Cleaned dataset with risk segments
+- `churn_cleaned.csv` — Cleaned customer dataset with risk segments
-- `customer churn dashboard.png` — Customer churn dashboard
+- `README.md` — Project documentation
-- `Customer Churn Analysis Retention Strategy.docx` — Retention strategy document

 ## Dataset

-The analysis uses the Telco Customer Churn dataset.
-The original dataset contains customer information such as demographics, services, contract details, tenure, monthly charges, and churn status.
+The dataset used in this project is the **Telco Customer Churn dataset**, available on Kaggle.
+Search for **"Telco Customer Churn"** on Kaggle.

+The raw dataset is not included in this repository.